 An example of the political commitment of Shepard Fairey?
 “HOPE‘, the iconic portrait of Barack Obama that became a symbol of the 2008 US presidential campaign.
 Shepard Fairey‘s Obama went around the world and definitively consecrated the artist’s success.

-In 2009 Shepard was invited to make only one show entitled “Supply & Demand” at the Institute of Contemporary Art (ICA) in Boston, which was later re-proposed also at Andy Warhol Museum in Pittsburgh, Penn and the Cincinnati Contemporary Arts Center (CAC), Ohio, making a record of visits to all three museums.
+In 2009, Shepard was invited to do a solo show entitled “Supply & Demand” at the Institute of Contemporary Art (ICA) in Boston, which was later shown at the Andy Warhol Museum in Pittsburgh, Penn and the Cincinnati Contemporary Arts Center (CAC), Ohio, achieving record-breaking attendance at all three museums.

-In 2015, on the occasion of the United Nations Conference on Climate Change (COP21) in Paris, Fairey was chosen to be the first artist ever to install a three-dimensional work on the Eiffel Tower: “Earth Crisis Globe”.
-The same year, the HOCA foundation in Hong Kong presented a retrospective on his career entitled “Visual Disobedience“.
+In 2015, on the occasion of the United Nations Climate Change Conference (COP21) in Paris, Fairey became the first artist to install a three-dimensional work on the Eiffel Tower: ‘Earth Crisis Globe‘.
+The same year, the HOCA Foundation in Hong Kong presented a retrospective of his career entitled ‘Visual Disobedience‘.

-In 2018 the Moscow Museum of Modern Art in Moscow dedicated a large solo exhibition to Shepard Fairey, with almost four hundred works on display.
-The exhibition, titled “Force Majeure“, was Fairey’s first solo exhibition in Russia, and for this reason it was particularly important and evocative for the artist’s career.
+In 2018, the Moscow Museum of Modern Art in Moscow dedicated a major solo exhibition to Shepard Fairey, with almost four hundred works on display.
+The exhibition, entitled ‘Force Majeure‘, was Fairey’s first solo show in Russia.

 Shepard Fairey in Rome: 3 Decades of Dissent